 9.)
 Buy the Right Products

-There are so many products for organizing out there, that trying to find the right one can be an overwhelming process itself.
+There are so many products for organizing out there that trying to find the right one can be overwhelming.

 Make sure organizers are:

 - Working the way you need it to.